 As we touched on earlier, we recommend outlining your target audience by using segmentation and personas in your nonprofit marketing plan:

 - Supporter segments — To better reach your audience, use donor segmentation to group supporters by common traits.
 As explained by Kindful’s donor segmentation guide, “Separating donors into groups based on specific criteria helps organizations create different versions of the same content so that every reader receives something that connects with them personally.”
-Segment supporters by shared characteristics like whether they’re new donors, current donors, lapsed donors, or potential donors.
-You can also use traits like age, geographic location, and career.
+Segment supporters according to shared characteristics, like whether they’re new donors, current donors, lapsed donors, or potential donors.
+You can also use demographic traits like age, geographic location, and career.

 - Supporter persona — This is a semi-fictional person made up of the traits of your chosen audience segment.
 Donor personas allow you to understand the motivations of your audience better and use those motivations to drive your campaign.
 These are extremely helpful because they humanize your messaging — it’s much easier to formulate messaging when you imagine one type of person versus a vague general group of people.